Liftaya

 Liftaya (لفتايا, also spelled Laftaya) is a village in central Syria, administratively part of the Homs Governorate, located southwest of Homs near Lake Homs.
 Nearby localities include Wujuh al-Hajar to the southeast, Khirbet Ghazi, Khirbet al-Sawda and Khirbet Tin Nur to the northeast.
 According to the Central Bureau of Statistics (CBS), Liftaya had a population of 2,047 in the 2004 census.

-Inscribed stone lintels discovered at the town helped in studying and dating the Christianization process of Emesa and its surrounding countryside.
-Lintels from the Palladis household, dated to 449/450 attest to clear pagan traditions.
-The first waves of Christianization came in the 460s, when lintels bearing crosses were discovered with increasing numbers alongside pagan ones.
-The full Christinization of the village is dated to 508/510 at the time when the village's first church was built.